PJ Morton: Other work

 After winning Grammy Awards for his songwriting and production on India.Arie's Interested, Morton won Dove and Stellar Awards in 2008.

 Morton was also noticed by AR Rahman, composer for Slumdog Millionaire, who asked Morton to contribute "Sajna" to the soundtrack and movie for the Vince Vaughn comedy Couples Retreat.
 Morton has also produced and written for musicians such as Jermaine Dupri, LL Cool J, Jagged Edge, Monica, India.Arie, gospel musicians Fred Hammond, Men of Standard, Brian Courtney Wilson, and Heather Headley.
-In 2009, he published a book entitled Why Can't I Sing About Love?
+In 2009, he published a book entitled ' Why Can't I Sing About Love?

 Morton who wrote a song called "Battle Field" by Chinese singer Jane Zhang from the 2016 film The Great Wall.

+in October 2023, Morton was featured in Portuguese singer Barbara Bandeira's debut studio album Finda on the track Ego.

+Morton wrote the song "Special Spice" for the theme park attraction Tiana's Bayou Adventure, which is inspired by Disney's 2009 film The Princess and the Frog.

 Personal life

 He married his wife Kortni Morton on December 25, 2008.
 They grew up attending the same church and began dating as adults.
 They have three children.